 But if you don’t think about what you want your website to achieve, how will you know if you’ve achieved it?
-So before you start, sit down and have a long, hard think about what your main goals are.
+So before you start, sit down to have a long, hard think about what your main goals are.

-Alternatively, maybe you have already enough freelance work, but wouldn’t mind getting some better paid commissions?
-In which case, why not make your preferred rates clear, and avoid long email conversations with timewasters who just want to lowball you?
+Alternatively, maybe you already have enough freelance work, but wouldn’t mind getting some better paid commissions?
+In which case, why not make your preferred rates clear, and avoid long email conversations with time-wasters who just want to lowball you?

-Or perhaps you don’t want more work right now, but just want to steadily build your name and reputation.
+Or perhaps you don’t want more work right now, but just want to steadily build up your name and reputation.
 In which case, you’ll want to think about including testimonials, press reviews and other ‘social proof’ to bolster your standing.

 07. It doesn’t work on mobile